Testicular pain from not ejaculating is possible but usually mild and temporary, often linked to congestion or referred discomfort.

 - Cavernous arteries dilate: Blood rushes into erectile tissue causing erection.

-If ejaculation fails:
+If ejaculation does not happen:

 Treatment and Relief Methods for Discomfort From Not Ejaculating